Best daily deals

 The SoundLink Revolve II offers fantastic omnidirectional sound, so everyone can gather around it and enjoy the same kind of sound.
 This is ideal for parties when you just want to throw the speaker in the center of the room and get music playing.

 In addition, you can pair this speaker with another compatible Bose Bluetooth speaker and use the Bose Connect app to enable either Stereo Mode or Party Mode.
 You can also pair your Bose SoundLink Revolve with Bose Home speakers using Bose SimpleSync.
-The Bose SoundLink Revolve has an official IPX4 rating, so it can handle splashes.
+The Bose SoundLink Revolve has an official IPX4 rating so that it can handle splashes.
 It’s also super durable, and you can drop it without it denting.
 This speaker is portable and offers up to 12 hours of battery life.

 The top of the Bose SoundLink Revolve+ II displaying its buttons.